ryanl3708/reading-notes/README.md

 # My Reading Journal

 Hi, my name is Ryan and I am looking to explore the ins-and-outs of full stack development!
-I have a background in geo-physics (BA)
+I have a background in geo-physics (BA) but am hoping to work as a software developer going forwards!

 Link to [my gitub portfolio](https://github.com/ryanl3708/)